multiversx/mx-docs/docs/sdk-and-tools/sdk-nestjs/sdk-nestjs-monitoring.md

 `doHttpRequest() execution time: 100ms, CPU time: 1ms` `doSomethingCpuIntensive() execution time: 20ms, CPU time 18ms`

-*Note that a big execution time does not necessarly have impact on the CPU load of the application, that means that for exemple while waiting for an HTTP request for example, the Javascript thread can process other things.
-That is not the case for CPU time because when a method consumes a lot of CPU time, Javascript will not be able to process other things meanwhile and it can freeze until the CPU consuming task is done.*
+*Note that a big execution time does not necessarily have an impact on the CPU load of the application.
+That means that, for example, while waiting for an HTTP request, the JavaScript thread can process other things.
+That is not the case for CPU time.
+When a method consumes a lot of CPU time, Javascript will not be able to process other tasks, potentially causing a freeze until the CPU-intensive task is complete.*

 ---